dsaker/talkliketv/README.md

 TalkLikeTV is a language learning application designed to address the shortcomings of other language apps by incorporating authentic native speakers conversing at real speeds and tones.

 The unique approach involves learning from the subtitles of TV shows and then watching the episodes at your convenience.
-By translating from your native language to the spoken subtitles of a TV show, you not only grasp how native speakers communicate but also enhance your ability to understand the actors in the show.
+By translating from your native language to the spoken subtitles of a TV show, you not only grasp how native speakers communicate but also enhance your ability to understand the dialogue of the show.

 You can use a tab separated file to upload any phrases you want to learn using the bash script `./scripts/shell/uploadtsv.sh`.